VP of Finance: Role, responsibilities, & job description

 From VP of Finance, there is still room to grow at a corporation level.
 You could make a lateral move to another company, or be able to score the roles of Director, CFO, or another C-suite position such as Chief Executive Officer.

-This information exists to ensure that you are prepared in taking the next step in your career ladder and can excel in the role of VP of Finance.
+This information exists to ensure that you are prepared to take the next step in your career ladder and can excel in the role of VP of Finance.

 We hope this has helped you understand more about the role and whether it could be a good fit for your skillset and personality.